test-IO/testio-guides/src/pages/docs/jira_server/test_bug_types.md

 ## Exploratory Tests in Jira Plugin

 Test IO exploratory tests, whether created on the Jira platform or the Test IO platform, can be seamlessly viewed through the Jira Data Center (Server) Plugin.
-This integration allows users to access and monitor tests with various statuses, including **Waiting, Running, Initialized** and **Customer Finalized**, directly from Jira.
+This integration allows users to access and monitor tests with various statuses, including **Waiting, Running, Initialized, Locked** and **Customer Finalized**, directly from Jira.

 ### Comprehensive Test Details